-Eventually she moved into education and became a nurse lecturer, working at both Portsmouth and Birmingham City Universities.
-In 2007 she commissioned as an officer and trained as a burns and plastic surgery nurse, working in Birmingham with the military trauma team helping to nurse and re-build the service personnel returning with profound injuries from Afghanistan.
-She completed a 6 month tour to establish the full-time burns and plastics nurse role (as well as pain nurse) at Camp Bastion for which she received a Queens Commendation for Valuable Service.
+Eventually she moved into education and became a Nurse Lecturer, working at both Portsmouth and Birmingham City Universities.
+In 2007 she commissioned as an Officer and trained as a Burns and Plastic Surgery Nurse, working in Birmingham with the Military Trauma team helping to nurse and re-build the service personnel returning with profound injuries from Afghanistan.
+She completed a 6 month tour to establish the full-time Burns and Plastic Surgery Nurse role (as well as Pain Nurse) at Camp Bastion, for which she received a Queens Commendation for Valuable Service.

-Recently, she has moved to the Welsh borders and back to working in education and is delighted to join the nurse education team at Wrexham Glyndwr, with a keen eye to use her experiences to develop innovative teaching programmes.
+Recently, she has moved to the Welsh borders and back to working in education and is delighted to join the Nurse Education team at Wrexham Glyndŵr University, with a keen eye to use her experiences to develop innovative teaching programmes.

-Outside of work she enjoys spending time with her husband and two basset hounds in the nearby welsh countryside.
-She also enjoys sewing quilts by hand and crystal therapy in my spare time.
+Outside of work, she enjoys spending time with her husband and two Basset Hounds in the nearby Welsh countryside.
+She also enjoys sewing quilts by hand and crystal therapy in her spare time.

 RN(Adult), RNT, BA(Hons), PGCE(Ed), MA